hannesroth88/nd-0067-udacity-hosting-a-full-stack-application/documentation/Infrastructure.md

 # CI/CD Circle-CI
 CircleCi workflow is triggered on new commits on this repo (main branch).
+After the commit, the frontend and backend share a similar workflow:
+1. Install App
+2. Build App
+3. Test App
+4. Deploy App to Elastic Beanstalk for detailed information see Process Flow below

 The configuration is stored under `circleci\config.yml`

 ## Process-Flow